peppelinux/Radxa-Rock-RK3188/README.md

 # Radxa-Rock-RK3166
-Notes on flashing and usage of Radxa Rock board.
+Notes on flashing and usage of Radxa Rock boards.

 ````